 Both practitioners and theoreticians are aware of the impact of business cycles.
-Fischer Black, the originator of the geometric random-walk model in option-pricing theory, made the following observations (emphasis is added by the author) (Black 1990):
+Fischer Black, the originator of the geometric random walk model in option pricing theory, made the following observations (the underline is added by the author) [Black 1990]:

-"One of the [Black-Scholes] formula's simple assumptions is that the stock's future volatility is known and constant.
+"One of the (Black-Scholes) formula's simple assumption is that the stock's future volatility is known and constant.
 Even when jumps are unlikely this assumption is too simple.
-Perhaps the most striking thing I found was that volatilities go up as stock prices fall and go down as stock prices rise.
-Sometimes a 10% fall in price means more than a 10% rise in volatility....
-After a fall in the stock price, I will increase my estimated volatility even where there is no increase in historical volatility."
+Perhaps the most striking thing I found was that volatilities go up as a stock prices fall and go down as stock price rise.
+Sometimes a 10% fall in price means more than a 10% rise in volatility After a fall in the stock price, I will increase my estimated volatility even where there is no increase in historical volatility."

-From Black's observation, the implied volatility, the only unknown parameter in option-pricing theory, does not behave as a slow-changing variable, which is a necessary condition for meaningful statistic concepts of mean and variance, but instead acts like a fast-changing variable, such as trend shifting and phase switching in business cycles (see also Fleming, Ostdiek, and Whaley 1994).
-Clearly, the up-trend or down-trend of price levels strongly influences the market behavior, even when historic variance may not change significantly.
+From Black's observation, the implied volatility, the only unknown parameter in option pricing theory, does not behave as a slow changing variable, that is a necessary condition for meaningful statistic concepts of mean and variance, but acts like a fast changing variable, such as trendshifting and phase-switching in business cycles [see also Fleming, Ostdiek, and Whaley 1994].
+Clearly, the up-trend or down-trend of price levels strongly influence the market behavior, even when historic variance may not change significantly.
 Black's observation of changing implied volatility helps our studies of nonlinear trends and business cycles in the stock market.
-We will discuss this topic in the near future.
+We will discuss the issue in the near future.

 In the equilibrium theory of the capital asset pricing model (CAPM), risk is represented by the variance of a known distribution of white noise.
-From our analysis, the risk caused by high-frequency noise only accounts for about 30 percent of variance from FSPCOM and FSDXP HP cycles.
+From our analysis, the risk caused by high frequency noise only accounts for about 30 percent of variance from FSPCOM and FSDXP HP cycles.

 According to our analysis, there is an additional risk generated by a chaotic stock market.
-About 70 percent of variance from HP detrended cycles is associated with color chaos, whose characteristic frequency is relatively stable.
+About 70 percent of variance from HP detrended cycles is associated with color chaos whose characteristic frequency is relatively stable.
 For the last 45 years, the variability of the characteristic period for FSPCOM and FSDXP is less than 30 percent.
 From this regard, the discovery of color chaos in the stock market indicates a limited predictability of turning points.
-We can develop a new program of period-trading rather than a level-trading strategy in investment decisions and risk management.
+We can develop a new program of period-trading rather than a level-trading strategy in investment decision and risk management.
 The frequency variability implies a forecasting error in a range of a fraction of the observed characteristic period.
-Clearly, the knowledge of HP cycles gives little help to short-term speculators.
+Clearly, the knowledge of HP cycles does little help for short-term speculators.
 Further study of higher-frequency data is needed for investors.

-Recent literature of nonstationary time-series analysis such as ARCH and GARCH models focuses on the issue of a changing mean and variance in the random-walk model with a drift.
+Recent literature of nonstationary time-series analysis such as ARCH and GARCH models focus on the issue of a changing mean and variance in the random-walk model with a drift.
 We found two more sources of uncertainty: changing frequency and shifting trend in an evolving economy.
-These uncertainties severely restrict our predictability of future price trends and the future frequency of business cycles.
+These uncertainties severely restrict our predictability of a future price trends and future frequency of business cycles.
 Therefore, we have a new understanding of the difficulties in economic forecasting.